About the Inn - Amenities, Services & History

 Kingsleigh Inn is situated on Main Street in the heart of a true

-fishing village - Southwest Harbor, Maine just one hundred yards from the water.
+fishing village - Southwest Harbor, Maine just one hundred yards back from the water.

-The decor is eclectic, comfortable, casual and welcoming.
-We are located in-town, situated amongst shops, restaurants, museums, the marina and the public library.
-We are surrounded by Acadia National Park and are just minutes from a number of hiking and biking trails, lakes and the gorgeous rocky oceanside cliffs at the Bass Harbor Lighthouse.
-Bar Harbor is just a fifteen minute drive for those seeking the numerous shops, restaurants and tourist attractions then preferring to end their day relaxing on the island's less trampled "Quietside".
-Southwest Harbor is a small but vibrant community offering our visitors a taste of a real Maine fishing village providing an ideal home base for exploration of the island.
+The decor is eclectic comfortable, casual and welcoming.
+We are an in-town inn situated amongst shops, restaurants, museums, the marina and the public library, which makes leaving your car parked at the inn while exploring on foot a much appreciated convenience.
+We are surrounded by Acadia National Park and are just minutes from a number of hiking and biking trails, lakes and the gorgeous, rocky oceanside cliffs at the Bass Harbor Lighthouse.
+Bar Harbor is just a fifteen minute drive for those seeking the numerous shops, restaurants and tourist attractions but prefer to end their day relaxing on the island's less trampled half.
+Southwest Harbor is a small but vibrant community offering tourists a taste of a real Maine fishing village that provides an ideal home base for exploration of the island.

 A brief history...

 Kingsleigh Inn is a turn-of-the-century 1904 Queen Anne manse of the Victorian era.
 In 1882, Anson I. Holmes, a prominent businessman in the growing town of Southwest Harbor, purchased a parcel of land from the east side of Main Street (just south of the intersection with present Clark Point Road) stretching down to the water, from James H. Freeman.
 Holmes then erected a two story commercial structure on the site.
 The newly formed Masonic Lodge held its first meeting on the lower floor.
 For many years, the upper level of the building served as the Customs House for ships from foreign countries arriving in the harbor.
 Sometime during the next twenty years, the building was moved, and in 1904, (Holmes, who by this time ran a livery stable, owned a large store and a hotel on Main Street in the area of the current Town Park) rebuilt on the site.
 At 5,500 square feet, the new building used as his private home was known as the Anson I. Holmes Cottage.
 The home was then renovated around 1984 and was transformed into an 8 room, 8 bath bed and breakfast.
-After a succession of innkeepers, Kingsleigh Inn was purchased by its current innkeepers, Pamela and Bryan.
-The lastest thorough renovation took place in 2005 with continuing updates each year including, most recently, individual climate control (A/C and heat) in each guest room, new gas fireplaces in the living room and lounge and radiant heated tile flooring in the bathrooms along with all new modern fixtures.
+After a succession of five other innkeepers, The Kingsleigh Inn was purchased in and is operated by its current innkeepers, Bryan and Pamela.
+The most recent thorough renovation took place in -2012 with several small updates each year after.
 The small house directly behind the inn was relocated to Holmes’ lot many years ago from another location in town.
 The home still belongs to the great-grandson and family of Anson Holmes.

 then...